-Modern Data Platforms are cloud based equipped with advanced tool kit, a key to success in this data-driven world.
+Modern Data Platforms are cloud-based equipped with advanced toolkits, a key to success in this data-driven world.
 Legacy databases require in-house servers that cannot flexibly scale to match the pace of growing data needs.
-In contrast, the cloud offers businesses near-infinite scal¬ability and storage, allowing economies of scale unachievable with an on-premises configuration.
+In contrast, the cloud offers businesses near-infinite scalability and storage, allowing economies of scale unachievable with an on-premises configuration.

 Traditionally Business Intelligence (BI) technologies were all housed within on-premises data centers, where the operational data sources were fed into local data warehouses and reported on by local users.

 In place of on-premises data stores, cloud-based data stores remove the physical limitations and maintenance overhead with fully managed solutions possessing petabyte scale storage capabilities.
-Today the toolkit available on cloud is very advanced reducing the build time to great extant.
+Today the toolkit available on the cloud is very advanced, reducing the build time to a great extent.
 The key capabilities are:

 However, the challenge of building a data and analytics solution on cloud persists.

 All of the challenges listed above are solvable with a cloud-based Modern Data Platform (MDP).
 It can not only streamline your data workflows but also empower your business to effectively manage its completeend-to-end data analyticsjourney.
 The biggest investment will most likely be its cloud data warehouse.
 Focusing on getting the most value out of that cloud data warehouse should be paramount.
 Many of the industry-leading cloud data warehouses, such as Amazon Redshift, Google BigQuery, Azure Synapse, and Snowflake, have substantial partner ecosystems that provide compatible third-party solutions that work with your existing cloud infrastructure.